- British Cars -

 (1 October 2020)

 Just a couple of random images I picked up at a jumble sale for one buck.
-Other than one of theses photos being taken in May 1981 nothing else is noted on the back.
+Other than one of these photos being taken in May 1981 nothing else is noted on the back.
 So who is this dude?

 Still, the MGB GT has a rather unique paint job.
 Sort of a half two-tone, or something like that.